jpederson/node-transicc/readme.md

 - xyz-d55`
 - xyz-d65`

 **Note:** These profiles are the property of their respective owners, and were copied as-is (simply renamed for easier organization).
-By using this module, you accept the terms of service agreements associated with their use as provided by Adobe, ECI, and the ICC.
+By using this module, you accept the terms of service agreements associated with their use as provided by Adobe, Apple, ECI, and the ICC.

 If there's another ICC profile you'd like bundled with this package, please ensure that the creator of that profile is OK with it being bundled in other software.
 Once you know that, pull requests away!